-No. of offices in other relevant companies according to CONSOB regulation: 0
+No. of offices in other issuers according

+to CONSOB regulation: 0

 After the graduation in law at Parma University and becoming a lawyer, she has started to practice the profession of lawyer.
-She was senior associate of Bonelli Erede law firm and of counsel of Marchetti notary office; she cooperated from 2007 to 2013 with Santa Maria law firm (in which she was also partner) and she is currently founding partner of Starclex - Guglielmetti associated law firm.
+She was senior associate of Bonelli Erede law firm and "of counsel" of Marchetti notary office; she cooperated from 2007 to 2013 with Santa Maria law firm (in which she was also partner) and she is currently founding partner of Starclex - Guglielmetti associated law firm.
 During her professional activity she has in particular deepened the subjects of corporate governance, corporate law and financial intermediaries.
 From years she is specialized in corporate governance of, among others, listed and public companies, with specific regard to the profiles of internal controls, gender diversity and succession plans.
-She is associate of Nedcommunity (the Italian association of non-executive directors) and PWA (Professional Women Association) and she was an advisor of the Ministry of Equal Opportunities from 2013 to 2015 in the context of the first application of the Law No. 120/2011 on the gender quotas.
-She is currently member of the board of directors of important companies, also listed, holding in particular the office of director (and, usually, also of member of the committees with consultative and proposing functions established within the same management bodies) of Tod's, Servizi Italia, Compass Banca, Pininfarina, MB Facta, ACF Fiorentina.
+She is associate of Nedcommunity (the Italian association of non-executive directors) and an advisor of the Ministry of Equal Opportunities.
+She is currently member of the board of directors of important companies, also listed, holding in particular the office of director (and, usually, also of member of the committees with consultative and proposing functions established within the same management bodies) of Tod's, Servizi Italia, Compass Banca, Pininfarina, MB Facta and ACF Fiorentina.
 She is member of the steering committee of Nedcommunity as well as professor in courses and seminars.
-She lectures at LUISS Guido Carli University of Rome..
+She lectures at LUISS Guido Carli University of Rome.